NajlaBH/Samplificator/README.md

 # Samplificator
-SpringSampling is a small project designed to manage lizards samples project.
+SpringSampling [FrontEnd: Samplificator] is a small project designed to manage lizards samples project.

 ## About
 This project aims to demonstrate the ability to work with Spring-boot / Reactjs / PostgreSQL,